 Candidates are invited to upload their application at the UT web address, including a short motivation letter, references (at least 2), and CV to the application button below, before 01 August 2017.

 The University of Twente offers a stimulating work environment in an area of applied, forefront research.
 You will have a full time employment contract for the duration of 4 years and can participate in all employee benefits the UT offers.
 The gross monthly salary starts with € 2.191,- in the first year and increases to € 2.801,- in the fourth year employment.
 Additionaly, the University of Twente provides excellent facilities for professional and personal development, a holiday allowance (amount to 8%) and an end of year bonus of 8.3%.
 A high-quality training programme is part of the agreement.
 The research has to result in a PhD thesis at the end of the employment period.

 The University of Twente.
 We stand for life sciences and technology.
 High tech and human touch.
 Education and research that matter.
 New technology which drives change, innovation and progress in society.
-The University of Twente is the only campus university in the Netherlands; divided over six faculties we provide more than fifty educational programmes.
+The University of Twente is the only campus university in the Netherlands; divided over five faculties we provide more than fifty educational programmes.
 The University of Twente has a strong focus on personal development and talented researchers are given scope for carrying out pioneering research.

 The faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) comprises three disciplines that shape Information and Communication Technology.
 ICT is more than communication.
 In almost every product we use mathematics, electronics and computer technology and ICT now contributes to all of societies' activities.
 The faculty works together intensively with industrial partners and researchers in the Netherlands and abroad and conducts extensive research for external commissioning parties and funders.
 The research which enjoys a high profile both at home and internationally, has been accommodated in the multidisciplinary research institutes MESA+, CTIT and MIRA.